blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

    The font size must also be an integer multiple of the design size (which varies on a per-font basis), and the Control node using the font must be scaled by an integer multiple as well.
 Otherwise, the font may look blurry.
-   Font sizes in Godot are specified in pixels (px), not points (pt).
+   Font sizes in Blazium are specified in pixels (px), not points (pt).
 Keep this in mind when comparing font sizes across different software.

    The texture filter mode can also be set on individual nodes that inherit from CanvasItem